Sliman4/slimebook/book/src/lvl4/account-model/account-ids.md

 ## Valid account names
 There are 2 types of account names: implicit and named.
 Implicit account names are the ones that consist of 64 seemingly random characters.
+Example: [998765b2120bf0ca10a9242343fdbda6612a48b279d69c9e4d99dbf5adda7d93](https://nearblocks.io/address/998765b2120bf0ca10a9242343fdbda6612a48b279d69c9e4d99dbf5adda7d93).
-If you don't want to be ashamed of your address when someone asks you for an address, you shouldn't use it.
-Named accounts are the ones that are human-readable and can be used to receive tokens, deploy contracts, and more.
+If you don't want to be ashamed of your address when someone asks you for it, you shouldn't use it.
+Instead, use named accounts.
+Named accounts are human-readable.
 Examples:
 - `slimedragon.near`
 - `root.near`
 - `sub.slimedragon.near`